Isabelle Collin Dufresne: Later career

+She had bit roles in the films Midnight Cowboy (1969), Maidstone (1970), and The Phynx (1970).
+She also appeared in the 1971 film Taking Off directed by Miloš Forman.
+She would eventually appear in more than 20 films, not counting numerous documentaries made at the Factory.

 In 1988, Ultra Violet published her autobiography, Famous for 15 Minutes: My Years with Andy Warhol.
 This autobiography was edited extensively and partially translated from French to English by her New York penthouse roommate Natalie Durkee.
 After a review of the book in The New York Times, it was published worldwide, eventually in 17 languages.
 After a book tour, she returned to France; in 1990 she opened a studio in Nice and wrote another book detailing her own ideas about art, L'Ultratique.
 She lived and worked as an artist in New York City, and also maintained a studio in Nice for the rest of her life.

 In 2000, she was featured in Message to Andy Warhol, a "concept art documentary" by Laurent Foissac.

 On 10 April 2005, she joined a panel discussion "Reminiscences of Dalí: A Conversation with Friends of the Artist" as part of a symposium "The Dalí Renaissance" for a major retrospective show at the Philadelphia Museum of Art.
 Her conversation with another former Dalí protégée, French singer/actress Amanda Lear, is recorded in the 236-page exhibition catalog, The Dalí Renaissance: New Perspectives on His Life and Art after 1940.

 In 2006, she had a solo show at Stefan Stux Gallery in Chelsea, Manhattan.
 In 2007 she gave a retrospective lecture at the New York Institute of Technology.

-In 2010, filmmaker David Gerson released Ultra Violet for Sixteen Minutes, a short documentary showing her perspectives on fame, art, religion, and her current artistic practice.
+In 2011, filmmaker David Henry Gerson released Ultra Violet for Sixteen Minutes, a short documentary showing her perspectives on fame, art, religion, and her current artistic practice.
+The film was acquired into the permanent collection of the Museum of Modern Art, and was quoted as the final line in her NY Times obituary where they quoted her line in the film: “As you come closer to your true nature, you are more fulfilled.”